abalabokhin/NWNForBG/README.md

 - Added movies for Chinese language (English ones with Chinese subtitles), thanks to Lzw104522773
 - Fixed icon for several containers, thanks to sese\_ser
-- Fixed reputation table for dedicated campaign
+- Fixed reputation table for the dedicated campaign
+- Fixed some resources (itm, cre, etc), thanks to shadowlich

 0.96 (2/29/24)